Arksine/moonraker/docs/web_api.md

 between mulitple API protocols results in an HTTP API that does not completely adhere to the standard.

-Moonraker is capable of parsing request arguments from the body (either json or form-data depending on the `Content-Type` header) and from the query string.
-All arguments are grouped together in one data structure, with body arguments taking precedence over query query arguments.
+Moonraker is capable of parsing request arguments from the both the body (either JSON or form-data depending on the `Content-Type` header) and from the query string.
+All arguments are grouped together in one data structure, with body arguments taking precedence over query arguments.
 Thus if the same argument is supplied both in the body and in the query string the body argument would be used.
 It is left up to the client developer to decide exactly how they want to provide arguments, however